MaudeTheMawile/AtlyssAP/README.md

 - Mickemoose - Technical assistance and code contributions
 - Catman - Guidance and project support
 - Nichologeam - Coding Partner (major help with this project)
+- AzraeL0534 - Leader of this project
+- Maude - Patching up the logic and tidying the apworld up